robertbasic/aoc2017/README.md

 I tried first to figure out movement on my own...
 Didn't quite get it.
 I still have another idea I want to try, but until then I solved it using information from [this AMAZING article on hex grids](https://www.redblobgames.com/grids/hexagons/). h/t [@lmuzinic](https://github.com/lmuzinic) for finding that article.

+## Day 12

+Took me a little while to figure out how to recurse here...
+Biggest problem was that I was setting `seen[to]` in `BuildPointers` outside/after the main loop, which meant the `seen` was pretty much useless.
+Once I fixed that, the rest fell into place.